Cookies & Cups > Recipes > Dessert > Cheesecake > Sopapilla Cheesecake Bars

 2. Unroll 1 can of crescent rolls and lay flat in the bottom of the baking dish.
 Stretch the rolls to cover the bottom of the pan and pinch any seams closed.

-3. In the bowl of your stand mixer combine cream cheese, 1 cup sugar and vanilla until combined and smooth, scraping the sides of the bowl as necessary.
+3. In the bowl of your stand mixer, combine cream cheese, 1 cup sugar, and vanilla until combined and smooth, scraping the sides of the bowl as necessary.

 7. Prepare the topping by mixing together the remaining sugar and cinnamon.
-Sprinkle the cinnamon sugar on top of the the butter.
+Sprinkle the cinnamon sugar on top of the butter.

 9. Let cool for approximately 20 minutes and then cover and refrigerate for 4 hours or overnight.